hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Core.package/MarkdownAttribute.class/README.md

 I am an attribute for a text and have a range.
-Start and end are counted inclusively.
+StartPosition and endPosition are counted inclusively.